truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 This is the principle for giving up the all."

 <!--pg-->
-### N 35.25 Giving Up By Direct Knowledge and Complete Understanding *Abhiññāpariññāpahānasutta*
+### SN 35.25 Giving Up By Direct Knowledge and Complete Understanding *Abhiññāpariññāpahānasutta*

 "Mendicants, I will teach you the principle for giving up the all by direct knowledge and complete understanding.
 Listen ...